skvadrik/re2c/src/manual/syntax/syntax.rst

 ``YYGETCONDITION ()``
-    This define is used to get the condition prior to entering the scanner code when using ``-c`` switch.
+    This define is used to get the condition prior to entering the scanner code when using the ``-c`` switch.
 The value must be initialized with a value from the enumeration ``YYCONDTYPE`` type.

 ``YYGETSTATE ()``